Raw – Vibrant – Unapologetic

 A graduate of California State University in fine arts; Shirley hails from a creative family: Grandfather Yamashita was a renowned landscaper and designer of koi ponds as well as a prolific gardener.
 Father Bacon Sakatani is a well-known advocate for Japanese survivors of the internment camps in WWII; a photographer and an inventor.

-A lifetime immersed in creativity inspires Shirley to teach others with a step-by-step method in a variety of settings.
+A lifetime immersed in creativity inspires Shirley to teach others with a step-by-step method in painting in a variety of settings.
+Her paint workshops include fun and colorful advice to students of all ages and is part of her ministry to share her gift of art.

-Aside from the large and loose acrylics, Shirley wields oils into realistic, heart-warming portraits of pets; clients rave about the animation and personality captured in these smaller works.
+Aside from the large paintings of florals, landscapes, koi and historical art, Shirley wields oils into realistic, heart-warming portraits of pets; clients rave about the animation and personality captured in these smaller works.

 The Sakatani style is a blend of strong composition, impressionist couplings, capturing light, layering and pushing colors, and emphasizing feeling over detail.
 The technique ranges from an explosive and wild view of nature to a graceful and warm embrace of creation.